apereo/cas/docs/cas-server-documentation/logging/Logging-GoogleCloud.md

 [Cloud Logging](https://cloud.google.com/logging/) is the managed logging service provided by Google Cloud.

-The integration here provides support for associating a web request trace ID with the corresponding log entries by retrieving the `X-B3-TraceId` or `x-cloud-trace-context` header values.
+The integration here also provides automatic support for associating a web request trace ID with the corresponding log entries by retrieving the `X-B3-TraceId` or `x-cloud-trace-context` header values.

 ## Configuration